jared-m-peg/jared-m-peg/Guide_RouterOS7.md

 Go to IP -> Firewall -> Filter Rules and drag these three forward chain rules above the final drop rule on the forward chain, but position them lower than the "drop invalid" rule.

-DO THE INPUT RULES LATER - MGMT WILL BE THE ONLY ONE ALLOWED ACCESS TO ROUTER SERVICES.
+DO THE INPUT RULES LATER - VLAN10-MGMT WILL BE THE ONLY ONE ALLOWED ACCESS TO ROUTER SERVICES.

 Now try disabling dhcp1, enabling vlan filtering, and reconnecting to the router on 192.168.20.x or the router's MAC address: